ronalking182/Kingscode/posts/operator-in-java.md

 &nbsp;

-**2. Unary Operators:** They are used to increment, decrement or negate a value.
+**2.Unary Operators:** They are used to increment, decrement or negate a value.

 - **– :** **Unary minus**, used for negating the values.
 - **+ :** **Unary plus** indicates the positive value (numbers are positive without this, however).
 It performs an automatic conversion to int when the type of its operand is the byte, char, or short.